Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

 So far, we have discussed both the transport and storage of messages.
-However, any secure messaging application also requires message encryption in order to preserve user privacy.
-In order for messages to maintain perfect forward secrecy (PFS) and deniable authentication, we cannot only encrypt messages using the long-term public keys of each Session client.
-Instead, Session uses the Signal protocol~\cite{SignalProtocol}.

-The Signal protocol allows clients to maintain PFS and Deniable Authentication in an asynchronous messaging context after initially establishing a session using long-term keys.
-The Signal protocol achieves perfect forward secrecy through an Extended Triple Diffie-Hellman (X3DH) key agreement protocol and the Double Ratchet protocol for deriving message keys.

-X3DH works in the following way.
-Consider clients \(A\) and \(B\) that want to establish a session. \(A\) and \(B\) each have a long-term identity key: \((IK_{a}\), \(IK_{b}\)), respectively.
-Additionally, each client holds a key signed with their identity key \((SK_{a}\), \(SK_{b}\)), that they update on a regular basis.
-Finally, each client generates a one-time key \((OTK\)) for every session they want to establish.
+However, Session also requires message encryption in order to secure the contents of messages from being viewed by third parties.